 Trade and other receivables are generally receivable within 30-90 day terms, are recognised and carried at original amount less an allowance for any uncollectible amounts.

 An estimate for doubtful debts is made when collection of the full amount is no longer probable.
-Bad debts are written off when identified.
+Bad debts are written off when they are no longer recoverable.

-(I) Interest-bearing loans and borrowings
+(I) Interest bearing loans and borrowings

-All loans and borrowings are initially recognised at cost, being the fair value of the consideration received net of issue costs associated with the borrowing
+All loans and borrowings are initially recognised at cost, being the fair value of the consideration received net of issue costs associated with the borrowing.